jbh/dotfiles/README.md

 **Polybar VPN Status/dmenu_vpns**

-This feature only supports openfortivpn at the moment, because that's all I currently use.
-More will be added as I use them.

 The `dmenu_vpns` script looks at `.config/openfortivpn` and `.config/openconnect` for config files and lists them as options.
 This menu is bound to `super + v`.
 If you select one, it will